 I have been considering the impact that I make on the fish stocks of Tasmanian waters when I’m down there with my favourite rod that I bought from Target, Rockdale, Sydney in 1981.

-Like most men, I’ve got all the tackle with a full selection of sea line, hard-bodies, soft plastics, swivels, sinkers and all sizes of hook.
+I’ve got all the tackle with a full selection of sea line, hard-bodies, soft plastics, swivels, sinkers and all sizes of hook.
 Most of them are only there for the trip and never get a guernsey as I tend to stick with a conventional rig with running pea-sized sinker and a Number 2 suicide hook baited with prawn.
-Why is that we are so prepared to rape the ocean but often fail?

 Chicken v Seafood